Improved Hamiltonians for Quantum Simulations

-While using $\hat{H}_I$ should require $\gtrsim2^d$ times fewer qubits, it requires more gates per link register.
-Since the dominant quantum errors today are the $\mathcal{O}(10^{-2})$ two-qubit gate error rates and decoherence~\cite{wei2021quantum,lao2021software,Howe:2021mfd}, this increased cost may lead to consternation.
-We list the gate costs for a general gauge group in terms of primitive gates in \tab{gateperlink} for one trotter step using both $\hat{H}_{KS}$ and $\hat{H}_{I}$.
-Studies of $\mathbb{Z}_{N}$ and $D_N$~\cite{Alam:2021uuq} suggest that different primitive gates take approximately the same order of entangling native gates.
-Depending on which primitive gates dominate the circuits, the gate cost for $\hat{H}_I$ is 2 to 4 times that of $\hat H_{KS}$ for the same number of qubits.
-Since $\hat{H}_I$ should require $\gtrsim 2^d$ fewer qubits, for the interesting cases of $d=2,3$ we anticipate the same or fewer total gates to be required.
+While using $\hat{H}_I$ should require $\gtrsim2^d$ times fewer qubits, it requires additional gates to implement evolutions with the improved terms.
+Since the dominant quantum errors today are from decoherence and the entangling gates with error rates of $\mathcal{O}(10^{-2})$~\cite{wei2021quantum,lao2021software,Howe:2021mfd}, this increased cost may diminish the gain from using $\hat{H}_I$.
+We list the gate costs in terms of primitive gates in \tab{gateperlink} for one trotter step using either $\hat{H}_{KS}$ or $\hat{H}_{I}$.
+Depending on which primitive gates dominate the circuits, the gate cost for $\hat{H}_I$ is 2 to 4 times that of $\hat H_{KS}$ per link register.
+For the group $\mathbb{Z}_{N}$ and $D_N$~\cite{Alam:2021uuq}, different primitive gates take approximately the same order of entangling native gates.
+Since $\hat{H}_I$ should require $\gtrsim 2^d$ fewer link registers, for the cases of $d=2,3$ we anticipate the same or fewer total primitive gate cost.